fossegrim/fossegr.im/_posts/2020-06-09-rss-or-how-to-use-the-internet-without-letting-it-use-you.markdown

 ### Other feeds
 There are many other web-sites supporting RSS.
 In my experience most web-sites worth using has either first or third party RSS feeds available.

-## Conclusion
-If you found this useful or have any comments or questions regarding the topic feel free to join my Discord server [fossegrim's club](https://discord.gg/cK6WSHh) or [contact](/contact/) me otherwise.

 Take care

 Olav